sparkyniner/Netryx-Astra-V2-Geolocation-Tool/README.md

 **Indexing requires meaningful compute.** MegaLoc's DINOv2 backbone is ~5x heavier than the CosPlace backbone used in V1.
 Indexing a 1km radius takes ~20-30 minutes.
 A full city (10km+) is an overnight job.
 That's why the Community Hub exists — so this cost is paid once and shared.

-## Acknowledgements

-Netryx Astra V2 stands on the shoulders of some truly exceptional research.
-We want to give proper credit:

-**MegaLoc** — Gabriele Berton, Carlo Masone. *"MegaLoc: One Retrieval to Place Them All."* CVPR Workshops, 2025.
-The retrieval backbone that makes everything work.
-Berton's progression from CosPlace → EigenPlaces → MegaLoc has been one of the most impactful arcs in visual place recognition research.
-We're grateful for the MIT-licensed weights and the clean `torch.hub` integration.

-**MASt3R** — Vincent Leroy, Yohann Cabon, Jérôme Revaud (NAVER Labs Europe). *"Grounding Image Matching in 3D with MASt3R."* ECCV, 2024.
-The insight that matching should be treated as a 3D problem, not a 2D one, is what makes partial image matching actually work.
-This model changed what we thought was possible.

-**DINOv2** — Maxime Oquab et al. (Meta AI). *"DINOv2: Learning Robust Visual Features without Supervision."* TMLR, 2024.
-The self-supervised foundation model that powers MegaLoc's feature extraction.
-The fact that this was released open-source is what makes projects like ours possible.

-**SALAD** — Sergio Izquierdo, Javier Civera. *"Optimal Transport Aggregation for Visual Place Recognition."* CVPR, 2024.
-The optimal transport aggregation technique that MegaLoc builds on for its descriptor pipeline.

 ## Citation